Clicky Skip to Content

 The number of passes are limited.
 Getting a pass doesn't guarantee seating.

-To keep up with latest news, sign up for the daily South Florida on the Cheap newsletter.
-You can also follow us on Facebook and Instagram.
+To keep up with the latest news, sign up for the South Florida on the Cheap newsletter.
+Follow on Facebook and Instagram.

 Photo: Deposit Photos